-A PA system (or Public Address system) is an electronic system that includes audio equipment such as microphones and amplifiers.
+A PA system, also called a Public Address system, is an electronic system with mics, amplifiers, and other audio gear.
 It amplifies different audio sources such as music, human voices, instruments, and music.

 Any public place that needs an announcer or performer can use PA systems.
 Be audible from a distance or across a large area.

 PA speaker systems are therefore designed to be as loud as possible to reach as many people as they can.
 This is precisely what you will see at live concerts.
 They are used for both the reproduction of audio for the audience (central system) and the monitoring of the musicians (monitor).

 As you might have guessed from the above, PA systems are loud and likely lacking in other areas.

 They aren’t high-end audio systems.
 In other words, they don’t sound as good as regular Hi-Fi speakers or studio monitor speakers.